JellyRollJunior/leet-code-journal/README.md

  - #55 Jump Game: I implemented the O(N) O(1) solution myself this time (48 mins)!
 I'm improving!
 Although I realized my approach to doing questions promotes lazy coding so I'll work on changing that (explained above).
  - #1143 Longest Common Subsequence: Again, notice mental boom.
 Prove your steps are correct.
 Don't just write a line of code and pray it works.
 PROVE IT PROVE IT PROVE IT PROVE IT PROVE IT.
  - #3 Longest Substring Without Repeating Characters: Actually a pretty easy question for a medium.
 However, I didnt do this question properly.
 I fell back to my old ways of not proving and just running til I see a success message.
 Don't do this!!!
+ - #19 Remove Nth Node from End of List: Kind of cheated as I already knew how to find nth node from Joseph all those years ago :P again, a great question to do comign back from a break.
+Think about what pointers you need and which ones you dont!
+Always try to save memory.

 ## Reflections - hard
  - #124 Binary Tree Maximum Path Sum*: Honestly, easier than I expected for a hard question.
 Although I still didn't complete it 100% on my own, I got a lot closer than some mediums.
 Me thinks this one isn't actually that hard.
 One thing I need to work on is mental fatigue.
 I get impatient half way through and try to brute force it with submissions.